afistoli/46120-PiWE/week00_prep/README.md

 5. Forked and cloned this repository.
 6. Completed the Python exercises (potentially including extra prep).

+## Working in pairs

+Steps 1 through 5 need to be completed on your individual laptop/computer.
+For the Python exercises (Step 6), you are welcome--nay, encouraged!--to work in pairs.
+Engineering is collaborative problem solving.
+When you have finished `week00_prep_answers.py`, add a comment to the top with your names and make sure you both have a copy locally before coming to class in Week 1.

 ## 1. Install/verify VS Code and Python